 The proposals are for a new building with flexible interior space which will be designed to ‘passivhaus’ standards which will be energy efficient and economical to run.
 There will be outdoor space for a gardening project and hard standing for ball games.

-Stone from the old buildings will be used to create a new building that can be configured in different ways and used for different activities and produce a building fit for purpose as a youth hub for the future.
-It would be much more efficient to run and cost a third of running the old buildings.
+Stone from the old buildings will be used to create a new building that can be configured in different ways and used for different activities and produce a building fit for purpose as a youth hub for the future at a cost of £1.4m.